 Relations between Germany and Angola are good.
 Germany agreed a comprehensive partnership with Angola in July 2011.
-The Bilateral Commission that was subsequently established at state secretary level, with the participation of various ministries, last convened in January 2020.
+The Bilateral Commission that was subsequently established with the participation of various ministries last convened in January 2020.
 The main pillars of cooperation are the economic relations in the areas of infrastructure and energy as well as the relations in the fields of culture and science.

 In 2010, a Delegate Office of German Industry and Commerce was opened in Luanda.
 Germany commenced a dialogue on hydrogen with Angola in 2021, and opened the German-Angolan hydrogen diplomacy office H2-Diplo in 2022.